12% of sitting Rajya Sabha MPs are billionaires, most from BJP, says election watchdog

 Party-wise, six of the billionaires MPs are of the Bharatiya Janata Party, four each from the Congress and YSR Congress party, three each from the Aam Aadmi Party and Bharat Rashtra Samithi, two each from the Rashtriya Lok Dal and Independents, and three others from the Samajwadi Party, Nationalist Congress Party (Ajit Pawar) and Indian Union Muslim League.

 In its report, the association also pointed out that 41 Rajya Sabha sitting MPs have declared serious criminal cases.
+Of them, 12 are from the BJP, eight from the Congress, and three each from the Rashtriya Lok Dal and YSR Congress, among others.

 Association for Democratic Reforms defines serious crimes as non-bailable offences that attract a maximum punishment of five years and more.
 These are crimes related to assault, murder, kidnap and rape, as well as crimes against women and corruption cases.